 If the above statistical evaluations suggest more than one sample population is present then the data must be domained, or decomposed, into individual sample populations.
 More advanced statistical methods, including cluster analysis and/or principal component analysis, can provide data-driven groupings based on information redundancies, or underlying correlations observed in the sampled data.
-The notion behind cluster analysis and principal component analysis is to group data according to within-group similarities and between-group dissimilarities, where each group represents a unique statistical population.
-The sample data are then segregated and pooled into individual homoscedastic statistical populations.
+The notion behind cluster analysis and principal component analysis is to group data according to within-group similarities and between-group dissimilarities, where each group represents a unique statistical populations.
 Statistical analyses are then performed using data groupings, or pooled data.
 In theory, underlying correlations derive from the environmental properties and processes from which the sample data originate, making these methods ideal for identifying different groundwater types, lithologies and or site geochemistry, for example.
 The CSM will help interpret data-driven groupings.

-If more than one sample population is present in the groundwater monitoring network, it is necessary to determine if there is a representative background population to perform interwell statistical comparisons (Section 2.6) with the corresponding downgradient sample population.
-If a representative background population is not present then intrawell statistical comparisons (Section 2.6) might be appropriate in downgradient wells.
+If more than one sample population is present in the groundwater monitoring network, it is necessary to determine if there is a representative background population to perform interwell statistical comparisons (Section 3.0) with the corresponding downgradient sample population.
+If a representative background population is not present then intrawell statistical comparisons (Section 3.0) might be appropriate in downgradient wells.

 As alluded to in Section 2.4.3, a non-stationary timeseries data set might contain more than one statistical population.
 This is oftentimes the case when historical sample data are grouped with more recent sample data.
 In these cases, the historical sample data might not be representative of current site-specific groundwater conditions.
 Therefore, excluding the historical temporal samples might produce a stationary sample population representative of current groundwater conditions.
-The statistical comparison tests in this section can help determine if there are statistically significant differences between historical and recent sample data.
+The statistical comparison tests in this Section can help determine if there are statistically significant differences between historical and recent sample data.